A professional completes a checklist for the notified body selection process.

 Your Quality Management System (QMS) is the backbone of your compliance strategy, and your Notified Body will be auditing it thoroughly.
 You need a partner who is not just an expert in the regulations but also understands how a robust QMS functions in practice.
 During your vetting process, ask about their auditors’ backgrounds and their approach to QMS audits.
 Do they take a collaborative or a more rigid stance?
 Understanding their audit philosophy will help you prepare effectively and ensure your system meets their expectations.
 A Notified Body that offers clear guidance on their QMS review process can be an invaluable asset, helping you identify gaps before the formal audit begins.

-Clarify Their Review Process and Requirements
+Ask About Their Review Process Upfront

 No two Notified Bodies operate in exactly the same way.
 Before you commit, it’s essential to understand their specific procedures for technical documentation review and communication.
 Ask detailed questions about their internal processes.
 How do they want files submitted?
 What’s their typical timeline for initial feedback?
 Who will be your primary point of contact, and how often can you expect updates?
 Some Notified Bodies have highly structured digital platforms, while others may rely more on email.
 Learning about their specific steps and communication style upfront ensures there are no surprises and helps you find a partner whose workflow aligns with your own team’s operations.

-Common Pitfalls to Avoid When Choosing
+Common Pitfalls to Avoid in Your Selection Process

 Choosing a Notified Body feels like a huge commitment—because it is.
 This isn’t just another vendor relationship; it’s a long-term partnership that can directly influence your product’s path to the European market.
 Getting this decision right from the start can save you from months of headaches, unexpected costs, and frustrating delays that stall your launch.
 But with so much on the line, it’s easy to make a misstep, especially if this is your first time through the process.